Making migration and migration policy decisions amidst societal transformations (PACES)

 The glossary provides a common starting point and guide for scholars working on migration and migration policy decision-making within the PACES project.
 It includes concepts that are central to the research question of the PACES project as well as for the empirical operationalization of the planned research, based on state-of-the-art literature.

-• Researching decisions to stay and migrate: A Temporal Multilevel Analysis framework — Simona Vezzoli, Lucia Mýtna Kureková and Kerilyn Schewel.
+• Researching decisions to stay and migrate: A temporal multilevel analysis framework — Simona Vezzoli, Lucia Mýtna Kureková and Kerilyn Schewel - PACES working paper no. 1.

 This working paper introduces the Temporal Multilevel Analysis framework, which examines how people make decisions amidst social transformation and everyday personal change.
 More specifically, the framework seeks to examine how people decide whether to stay or migrate as social conditions and their own personal situations fluctuate.

-• Researching the politics of knowledge in migration policy — Katharina Natter.
+• Researching the politics of knowledge in migration policy Katharina Natter — PACES working paper no. 2.

 This working paper seeks to bring those literatures into dialogue to provide the conceptual foundation for PACES’ work on the politics of expert knowledge in migration policy.